 (1) A final judgment in a civil action or a special proceeding commenced, or assigned to, the magistrate's division of the district court.

 (2) Any of the judgments or orders in an action in the magistrate's division which would be appealable from the district court to the Supreme Court under Rule 11 of the Idaho Appellate Rules.

 (3) Domestic Violence Protection Orders issued pursuant to I.C. § 39-6306.

-(4) Final orders entered upon current forms approved by the, Idaho Supreme Court.
+(4) Final judgments entered upon current forms approved by the Idaho Supreme Court.

 (5) Interlocutory orders by permissive appeal accepted by the district court which shall be processed in the same manner as provided by Rule 12 of the Idaho Appellate Rules.